akka/akka-persistence-jdbc/README.md

 The stream is completed with failure if there is a failure in executing the query in the backend journal.

 ## EventsByTag and CurrentEventsByTag
-`eventsByTag` (not yet supported) and `currentEventsByTag` are used for retrieving events that were marked with a given `tag`, e.g. all domain events of an Aggregate Root type.
+`eventsByTag` and `currentEventsByTag` are used for retrieving events that were marked with a given `tag`, e.g. all domain events of an Aggregate Root type.

 ```scala